cloud-spotter/golden_square_ph2_design_a_class_system/multi_class_recipe_organiser.md

 So that I can keep track of my **contacts**
 I want to **see** a **list of all of the mobile phone numbers** in **all my diary entries**

-A phone number is 11 digits long and starts with zero.
+Clarification: a phone number is 11 digits long and starts with zero.
 It will be stored as a string (integers starting with a 0 are illegal in Python, except zero itself).

 ## 2. Design the Class System